-International Vocab ulary of Metrology 4th edition Committee Draft VIN or VIM3 (note that elements of the entries are rearranged for highlighting analogies and differences with the new text) 6 Nominal p roperties and examinations 6.1 [VIM3: 1.30] VIM3, 1.30 nominal property y <general></general> nominal property general nominal prop erty nominal property in the ne general sense kind of nominal prope erty property of a phenomenon, body, or substance, where the property has no property whose ins tances can be compared only by equivalence magnitude NOTE 1 Nominal prop erties can be general nominal properties or individual nomina j j properties, as exempli fied in the following table. general nominal individual nominal property shape shape of a given piece of metal chemical species chemical species in a given sample taxon taxon of fish in a given sample sequence variation variation of DNA sequence in the gene of a given person in blood aroun relation to a reference sequence erythrocyte antigen in the bladder of a given person according to the WHO classification 2016 EXAMPLE 1 Sex of a human being.
+International Vocab ulary of Metrology 4th edition Committee Draft VIN or VIM3 (note that elements of the entries are rearranged for highlighting analogies and differences with the new text) 6 Nominal p roperties and examinations 6.1 [VIM3: 1.30] VIM3, 1.30 nominal propert v <general></general> nominal property general nominal prop nominal property in t kind of nominal prope berty he general sense tances can be compared only by equivalence property of a phenomenon, body, or substance, where the property has no magnitude perties can be general nominal properties or individual nomina fied in the following table. general nominal property individual nominal property shape shape of a given piece of metal chemical species chemical species in a given sample taxon taxon of fish in a given sample sequence variation variation of DNA sequence in the gene of a given person in relation to a reference sequence blood group erythrocyte antigen in the ABO system for a given person tumour type type of tumour in the bladder of a given person according to the WHO classification 2016 EXAMPLE 1 Sex of a human being.
 EXAMPLE 2 Colour of a paint sample.
 EXAMPLE 3 Colour of a spot test in chemistry.
 EXAMPLE 4 ISO two-letter country code.
-EXAMPLE 5 Sequence of amino acids in a polypeptide. that for example sodiu in in a given sample is an instance of a general nominal property, so Individual nominal prop erties that are instances of the same general nominal property are comparable, and are sa aid to be "nominal properties of the same kind".
+EXAMPLE 5 Sequence of amino acids in a polypeptide. nominal property is an instance of a general nominal property, so um ion in a given sample is an instance of chemical species. perties that are instances of the same general nominal property are aid to be "nominal properties of the same kind".